Sociology A Level

-In the first year of the course, students will study AS Sociology.
-This is a stand-alone qualification that is co-taught with A-level Sociology.
-Teaching is delivered by a variety of methods such as small group work, presentations, quizzes, debates and practical research.
-The research undertaken by students will allow them to experience some of the practical, ethical and methodological issues that sociologists encounter in their fieldwork.
+Teaching for this course is delivered in a variety of engaging methods such as small group work, presentations, quizzes, debates and practical research.
+In the first year of the course, you will study AS Sociology.
+This is a stand-alone qualification that is co-taught with A Level Sociology.
+The research you undertake will allow you to experience some of the practical, ethical and methodological issues that sociologists encounter in their fieldwork.

 Work Experience All students are required to complete a minimum of 20 hours work experience in both year one and year two.
 This will help develop the personal qualities and skills required by universities and employers.

 The Families and Households module will analyse how the family has changed and developed over time and space.
-Students will examine the social construction of childhood, the influence of culture on family structures, changing patterns of marriage, cohabitation, separation and divorce.
-They will also assess the diversity of contemporary family life.
+You will examine the social construction of childhood, the influence of culture on family structures, changing patterns of marriage, cohabitation, separation and divorce.
+You will also assess the diversity of contemporary family life.

 The Education with Methods in Context module analyses the different roles and functions of the education system in the UK.
-The students will critically examine various theoretical approaches that attempt to explain how differences in social class, gender and ethnicity influence educational attainment.
-Students will also analyse various qualitative and quantitative sociological research methods.
+You will critically examine various theoretical approaches that attempt to explain how differences in social class, gender and ethnicity influence educational attainment.
+You will also analyse various qualitative and quantitative sociological research methods.
 This will include the use of controlled experiments, questionnaires, interviews, observation and ethnographic techniques.